Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Results Discussion

-The proportion of muons stopping in the sample and giving coherent spin precession decreases as $B_\textrm{ext}$ is increased [Fig.~\ref{fig:muon}(f)].
-This effect is approximately twice the size of that observed as a function of implantation energy in the low-TF measurements, showing that field leads to a more rapid decrease in the occurrence of these domain-wall environments compared to their variation with depth.
+The proportion of muons stopping in the sample and giving coherent spin precession decreases as $B_\textrm{ext}$ is increased [Fig.~\ref{fig:muonTF}(c)].
+This effect is approximately twice the size of that observed as a function of implantation energy in the low-TF measurements, suggesting that applied magnetic field leads to a more rapid decrease in the occurrence of these domain-wall environments compared to their variation with depth.
 This picture is supported by the results of x-ray ptychography measurements~\cite{li2019anatomy} that suggest just such a change in magnetic structure with out-of-plane magnetic field, such that skyrmions become the dominant magnetic defect above $\sim$150~mT.
 The skyrmions represent a limiting case of the domain-wall structure, minimising the sample volume occupied by the low-field muon stopping sites.
 This is consistent with our measurement in which, around 180~mT, the amplitude parameter ceases changing, suggesting a crossover to a different regime.
 We therefore suggest that this crossover can be seen at all implantation energies, and that the plateau of $a_\text{I}$ indicates the stabilization of skyrmions at each depth within the stack that we have probed.

-There appears to be a weak dependence of the ratio $B/B_\text{ext}$ with $B_\text{ext}$, Fig.~\ref{fig:muon}(g).
+There appears to be a weak dependence of the ratio $B/B_\text{ext}$ with $B_\text{ext}$, Fig.~\ref{fig:muonTF}(d).
 As $B_\text{ext}$ increases, the enhancement of $B$ becomes larger, from predominantly below the applied field, to above, most pronounced at 15~keV.
 The crossover between these regions appears to approximately coincide with the transition to skyrmion-dominated magnetic structures.
-Further, the reduction in $a_\text{I}$ in the skyrmion-stabilized phase might suggest the contribution of muons in sites where the spin is relaxed too rapidly to be detected, reducing $a_\text{I}$, consistent with the response seen in other skyrmion systems~\cite{franke2018magnetic,hicken2020magnetism,hicken2021megahertz}, where in these bulk materials the relaxation is strongly enhanced at the center of the skyrmion lattice phase, even when the skyrmion lattice is not the majority phase.
+The micromagnetic simulations suggest that the skyrmion-like states will exhibit a higher field at the muon site than when the system is ferromagnetic; it is therefore expect that crossover from a disordered helical state (which appears almost ferromagnetic on a short-length scale) to a disordered skyrmion state might also show a similar, albeit weaker, effect.
+Further, the reduction in $a_\text{I}$ in the skyrmion-stabilized phase possibly reflects the behaviour of muons in sites where the spin is relaxed too rapidly to be detected, reducing $a_\text{I}$.
+This is consistent with the response seen in bulk skyrmion systems~\cite{franke2018magnetic,hicken2020magnetism,hicken2021megahertz}, where the relaxation rate is enhanced at the center of the skyrmion lattice phase, even when the skyrmion lattice is not the majority phase.